By Joseph de Burca

 Denning was also a racist.
 Referring to a trial that arose out of the Bristol race riots in 1982, he claimed the defendants had exploited their peremptory challenges to jurors to pack the jury with “as many coloured people as possible”.
 He was forced to resign after this.
 He was also an anti-Semite once referring to the European Commissioner and former Tory Cabinet minister Sir Leon Brittan, as a “German Jew”.

 It is important to note that Keeler pleaded guilty to charges of perjury against her, albeit she lied to protect two guests at her apartment who had defended her from an attack perpetrated by a vicious rapist called Lucky Gordon.
 The guests were afraid they would get into trouble with the police if they were found on a premises where there had been a fight.
 Regardless of these mitigating factors, the fact remains: Keeler committed perjury.
-On its own, this raises serious questions about her credibility.
-Nonetheless, it is a mystery why the BBC made a six-hour drama based on Keeler’s story which utterly ignored her account of Ward and his Soviet spy ring.
+On its own, her conviction raises serious questions about her credibility.
+In addition, there were many other instances where she lied about a range of serious matters.
+Nonetheless, it is a mystery why the BBC made a six-hour drama based on her story which utterly ignored her account of Ward and his Soviet spy ring, if only to let the audience consider it.
 Instead, the BBC focused on the injustice meted out to Ward who was prosecuted for living off the immoral earnings of Keeler and Mandy Rice-Davies.

 The British Labour Party – still in opposition – ate the Tories alive over the Profumo scandal.
 According to Keeler, the Establishment ‘wanted to brand Stephen as a perverted character who had lived off immoral earnings, a pimp.
 They needed Stephen as a scapegoat for their ineptitude and their guilt, a fall guy to divert attention from the government which was being hounded by Harold Wilson’s revived Labour Party.
 Wilson the dynamic new Labour Leader, could scent a political kill.
 The atmosphere was of bloodlust.
 As a principal in the hunt the hypocritical hounds were after me too.’ [p.
 149-150.]